Do Reflective Roofs in the North Make Sense?

 Cool roofs reflect the sun’s rays and reduce the air conditioning load on buildings.
 Membranes for commercial roofs often have reflectivities of 75 to 80 percent, or 0.75 to 0.80 SR, which means only 20 to 25 percent of the sun’s energy is absorbed into the roof.
 For many areas, cool roofing is a clear win and these membranes save money whenever air conditioning is used.
 For climate zones 1, 2, and 3, the savings can be very significant.

 So, do cool roofs have a benefit further north where building heating costs are much higher?
 Could darker, less reflective membranes absorb heat during the winter and help lower building heating costs?
-In this first of a two-part blog series, we’ll look at the arguments.
+In this first of a three-part blog series, we’ll look at the arguments.

 Do non-reflective roofs help heat northern buildings in the winter?